isinaltinkaya/WPSG2022/fst_pbs.md

     $ANGSD -b  JPT.filelist  -anc $ANC -out jpt $FILTERS $OPT -ref $REF &
     $ANGSD -b  CEU.filelist  -anc $ANC -out ceu $FILTERS $OPT -ref $REF

-The run time is a couple of minutes
+The run time is a couple of minutes.

-If it talks to long then you can copy the results using this command:
+If it takes too long then you can copy the results using this command:

     cp dt/yri.saf* .
     cp dt/ceu.saf* .